The worst debate strategy for Biden would be “When they go low, you go high”

 - How Trump keeps playing footsie with QAnon and white nationalists and refuses to disavow Kyle Rittenhouse.

-- Uh, the fact Trump is only the third president to be impeached.
+- The fact that Trump is only the third president in American history to be impeached.

 - The New York Times‘ recent tax bombshell and Trump’s potential fraud and evasion.
-(Unlike Hillary Clinton, and much to Charlie Kirk’s chagrin, if Trump loses this election, he may actually be open to charges that could potentially send him to jail.)
+(Unlike Hillary Clinton, and much to Charlie Kirk’s chagrin, if Trump loses this election, he may actually be open to charges that could send him to jail.)

 Of course, there are also plenty of opportunities for Biden to get personal.

-If Trump asks why Biden won’t support a “pro-family” Supreme Court nominee like Amy Coney Barrett, Biden would do well to mention that while Trump claims he’s concerned with family values, he has five kids from three women and cheated on his current wife with a porn star—while she was at home with their newborn child—whom he later bribed to keep quiet while he was courting the evangelical vote.
+If Trump asks why Biden won’t support “pro-family” Supreme Court nominee Amy Coney Barrett, Biden would do well to mention that, while Trump claims to champion family values, he has five kids from three women and cheated on his current wife with a porn star—while she was at home with their newborn child—whom he later bribed to keep quiet while he was courting the evangelical vote.
 Something like that might make an impression on the undecideds.

 When Trump brings up Biden’s son, Hunter, and his dealings with Ukraine, which he definitely plans to do, Biden needs to hit back by asking why Trump paid his daughter Ivanka an exorbitant consultant fee that he could write off on his taxes.
-Also, why she is even on his staff, and asking China for patents for her brand.
+Also, why she is asking China for trademarks for her brand while in the employ of the White House, or even working there at all.

-When it comes to Trump’s other major lines of attack—that Biden is senile or is prone to making gaffes or that he has incurred questions about his behavior with women—well, the best he can do is find a funny way to point out that this is like the pot calling the kettle a pot, and rip Trump to shreds over his own issues on these topics.
+When it comes to Trump’s other major lines of attack—that Biden is “senile” or is prone to making gaffes or that he has incurred questions about his behavior with women—well, the best he can do is find a funny way to point out that this is like the pot calling the kettle a pot, and rip Trump to shreds over his own issues on these topics.

 In the end, Biden has nothing to lose from going on the offensive and getting dirty.
 Trump and his most ardent supporters will claim victory no matter what.
 Hopefully, all the advance reporting about Biden’s genteel debate strategy turns out just to be a smoke screen.

-After all, one of Donald Trump’s hit lines from the 2016 debates was that one shouldn’t telegraph any moves to the enemy.
+After all, one of Donald Trump’s hit lines from the 2016 debates, which I will again reluctantly concede the wisdom of, was that one shouldn’t telegraph any moves to the enemy.